parcel-bundler/website/src/recipes/rsc.md

 {% endsamplefile %}
 {% endsample %}

-This setup can also be customized to change how you call the server, for example, adding authentication headers, or even using a different transport mechanism entirely.
-Once the setup is complete, you can add additional server actions by exporting async functions from a file with `"use server"`, and they will all go through `handleServerAction`.
+This setup can also be customized to change how you call the server, for example, adding authentication headers, or even using a different transport mechanism.
+You can add additional server actions by exporting async functions from a file with `"use server"`, and they will all go through `callServer`.

 ## Static rendering

-`@parcel/config-react-static` enables Parcel to pre-render React Server Components to static HTML at build time.
+Parcel supports pre-rendering React Server Components to fully static HTML at build time.
+For example, a marketing page or blog post is often static, and does not contain dynamic data personalized for the user.
+Pre-rendering allows these pages to be served directly from a CDN rather than requiring a server.

 ### Quick start

-To set up a new project with static rendering, run the following commands:
+To set up a new project with fully static rendering, run the following commands:

 ```bash
 npm create parcel react-static my-static-site